Cross Seminole Trail

 Cross Seminole Trail Description

-Stretching from Orlando’s densely populated outskirts to the sleepy bedroom communities of Oviedo, Winter Springs, and Lake Mary, the Cross Seminole Trail provides crucial residential links in this automobile-dominated region.
-Throughout the day you’ll encounter locals using it to get around town or simply for exercise.
-The trail comprises three separate sections that will eventually connect to create an impressive 23-mile continuous trail.
-These open sections total some 22 miles already and connect to other area rail-trails: the 14-mile Seminole Wekiva Trail to the west and the 6-mile Cady Way Trail to the south.
+Stretching from Orlando’s densely populated outskirts to the sleepy bedroom communities of Oviedo, Winter Springs, and Lake Mary, the 29.4-mile Cross Seminole Trail provides crucial residential links in this automobile-dominated region.
+Throughout the day it's often enjoyed by locals using it to get around town or simply for exercise.

-The 6.4-mile southern section starts on the northeast corner of the Aloma Avenue/Howell Branch Road intersection on the Seminole/Orange county line.
+The southern end of the trail starts on the northeast corner of the Aloma Avenue/Howell Branch Road intersection on the Seminole/Orange county line.
 (Signs for the Cady Way Trail mark the opposite corner.)
-This section follows Aloma Avenue northeast though a largely urban setting, coming to an end at Central Boulevard in Oviedo, four blocks from the start of the second section.
+The trail follows Aloma Avenue northeast though a largely urban setting, coming to Oviedo Boulevard in Oviedo, where there is a short gap in the trail.
+The trail picks up again in about four blocks to the west on N Central Ave.

-The second section extends northwest from downtown Oviedo to Winter Springs.
-From the intersection of Railroad Street and North Central Avenue, you'll enter a pleasant wooded area and wend through several quiet, upscale neighborhoods.
-After 3.5 miles you'll reach the Black Hammock Trailhead, which offers the only sufficient parking along this section.
+The trail extends northwest from downtown Oviedo to Winter Springs.
+From the intersection of Railroad Street and North Central Avenue, it enters a pleasant wooded area and wend through several quiet, upscale neighborhoods.
+After 3.5 miles, it reaches the Black Hammock Trailhead, which offers the only sufficient parking along this section.
 There is a beautifully constructed concrete pedestrian bridge that crosses Route 434.
 From there, the trail passes Winter Springs High School and Central Winds Park, Seminole County's premier public park, as it threads through peaceful neighborhoods.

-The third section starts at the end of Old Sanford-Oviedo Road in Winter Springs and runs 3 miles along a utilities throughway and through Soldier's Creek Park.
-The trail crosses U.S. Highway17/92 via a nice overpass and ends at Big Tree Park in historic Longwood.
+From Old Sanford-Oviedo Road in Winter Springs, the trail runs 3 miles along a utilities throughway and through Soldier's Creek Park.
+The trail crosses U.S. Highway17/92 via a nice overpass and comes to Big Tree Park in historic Longwood.

-The final 4 miles of the trail are quite different from the rest.
+The northern 4 miles of the trail are quite different from the rest.
 The largely urban path parallels busy Reinhart Road in Lake Mary for much of its length.
-Headed south from Route 46A to Greenwood Boulevard, you'll follow a bustling business corridor with many road crossings.
-If you need a break from high-volume traffic once you reach trail's end, simply hop on the connecting spur to the Seminole Wekiva Trail on the west side of Reinhardt Road at the Oakland Hills Circle intersection.
+Headed south from Route 46A to Greenwood Boulevard, it follows a bustling business corridor with many road crossings.
+For a break from high-volume traffic, simply hop on the connecting spur to the Seminole Wekiva Trail on the west side of Reinhardt Road at the Oakland Hills Circle intersection.

 Nearing its northern end, the trail connects with the Sanford Riverwalk, which heads east along the edge of Lake Monroe.
 Crossing St. Johns River to end at Lake Monroe Park (975 S Charles Richard Beall Blvd, DeBary), the Cross Seminole Trail also connects with the Spring to Spring Trail